-Legislation Key Information Conservation of Habitats and Species Regulations 2017 (as amended) 10 Often referred to as the Habitats Regulations, these provide protection for designated sites, habitats and species considered to be of international importance, including the designation of Special Areas of Conservation (SACs) and Special Protection Areas (SPAs) Sites and European Protected Species.
-Protection of Badgers Act 1992 11 This Act refers specifically to Badgers, making it an offence to kill, injure or take a Badger, or to damage or interfere with a sett or disturb a badger while it is occupying a sett, unless a licence is obtained from a statutory authority.
+Legislation Key Information Conservation of Habitats and Species Regulations 2017 (as amended) 10 designated sites, habitate and enesies considered to be of international Protection of Badgers Act 1992 11 This Act refers specifically to Badgers, making it an offence to kill, injure or take a Badger, or to damage or interfere with a sett or disturb a badger while it is occupying a sett, unless a licence is obtained from a statutory authority.
 Hedgerow Regulations 1997 12 These Regulations provide a framework for the identification of protected hedgerows with importance for wildlife, landscape and heritage.
 For projects that do not require planning consent, the requirements of the Regulations need to be met to permit the removal of any hedgerow or hedgerow section, except if it forms a curtilage to a property.
 Crime and Disorder Act 1998 13 Section 17 states that all relevant authorities, including city, town and parish councils, have a duty to consider the impact of all their functions and decisions on crime and disorder in their local area.
 To prevent wildlife crime, planning decisions, including permitted development and listed building consents, need to consider how to avoid any action which contravenes current legislation governing the protection of wild animals and plants.
 Levelling Up and Regeneration Act 14 The LURA paves the way for a number of reforms to the planning system, including new requirements for the preparation of Local Plans and Supplementary Plans.
-The Act states that Local Plans and Supplementary Plans must take account of any local nature recovery strategy that relates to all or part of the local planning authority's area, including: areas identified of particular importance for biodiversity, • areas where the recovery or enhancement of biodiversity could make a particular contribution to other environmental benefits, priorities set out in the strategy for recovering or enhancing biodiversity, and the proposals set out in the strategy as to potential measures relating to those priorities.
+The Act states that Local Plans and Supplementary Plans must take account of any local nature recovery strategy that relates to all or part of the local planning authority's area, including: areas identified of particular importance for biodiversity, areas where the recovery or enhancement of biodiversity could make a particular contribution to other environmental benefits, priorities set out in the strategy for recovering or enhancing biodiversity, and the proposals set out in the strategy as to potential measures relating to those priorities.